 "STOP THIS!"
 Mirror Harry screamed.
 There was anguish and terror in his eyes now.

 "Your parents wish I was you."

 Checkmate, thought Harry, thrilled.
 The ever growing power rippled within him again.

-The boy doubled over, as though in pain, hand clutching his chest again.
-This time, Harry was not using his power to hurt him, willingly or not.
-He hesitantly took a step forward, but when the Mirror looked up, his face was wet with tears.
+The boy doubled over in pain again.
+This time, Harry wasn't using his power to hurt him, willingly or not.
+He hesitantly took a step forward, and when the Mirror looked up, his face was wet with tears.

-Mirror Harry turned away, discreetly wiping away his tears.
+Mirror Harry most his eyes and inhaled deeply.
 "I still love… that's all you need to know."

 Surprisingly, the Mirror answered quickly.
 "When I knew it was an evil thing I tried to get rid of it."
-Mirror Harry walked around the bed and sat in the armchair, gazing absent-mindedly at Tristan's bed now.
-His face was now resolute without emotion.
+He walked around the bed and sat in the armchair, gazing absent-mindedly at Tristan's bed now.
+His expression was now blank.
 "My father was sleeping here?"